thoughtworks/pii-anonymizer/README.md

 In the 'report' section, provide the output path, where you want the PII detection report to be generated.
 A 'high' level report just calls out which columns have PII attributes.
 A 'medium' level report calls out the percentage of PII in each column and the associated PII (email, credit card, etc)type for the same.
-2. Run the main class - `python src/dpf_main.py --config <absolute path of the config file>` You should see the report being appended to the file named 'report_\<date\>.log' in the output path specified in the config file.
+2. Run the main class - `python -m pii_anonymizer.standalone --config <optionally, path of the config file or leave blank to defaults to pii-anonymizer.json>`
+You should see the report being appended to the file named 'report_\<date\>.log' in the output path specified in the config file.

 ### Packaging
-Run `python setup.py bdist_wheel` and the `.whl` file will be created in the `dist` folder.
+Run `poetry build` and the `.whl` file will be created in the `dist` folder.

-### Spark-submit
-To run spark-submit locally, you can run the following command `spark-submit --py-files dist/SomePackage-*.whl src_spark/main.py --config config.json`

 ### Licensing
 Distributed under the MIT license.
 See ``LICENSE`` for more information.

 ### Contributing